smcclennon/smcclennon.github.io/index.md

 script1: toggleDiv
 ---
 # About Myself {#about}
-Hi, my name is Shiraz McClennon, and I'm a computer science student passionate about cyber security.
+Hi, my name is Shiraz McClennon.
+I'm studying A level computer science, and have a particular interest in cyber security.

-I enjoy programming, and have used a few different languages over the past few years, both interpreted and compiled.
+I enjoy programming, and have used several languages over the past few years, both interpreted and compiled.

 ## Qualifications
 - [Palo Alto Networks Cybersecurity Foundation](https://www.paloaltonetworks.com/services/education/academy)